jschildgen/db-slides/README.md

 - `f` Full screen
 - `esc` Exit full screen
-- `s` Speaker Mode: a separate browser window opens and shows the current slide, the next slide (or fragment), the current time, the time the presentation is running, and the speaker nodes.
+- `s` Speaker Mode: a separate browser window opens and shows the current slide, the next slide (or fragment), the current time, the time the presentation is running, and the speaker notes.
 This window can be moved to a second screen, e. g. a laptop monitor, while the main browser window is visible on a presenter.
 - `?` shows help (all keyboard shortcuts)
 - `b` screen turns black
 - Number + `Enter` (jump plugin) jumps to the slide with the given number, e.g. `1 Enter` jumps to the first slide.